Simeon Barnard: History

-Mr. Barnard was born at Portsmouth in February.
+Barnard was born at Portsmouth in February.
 1844, and at the age of 17 was brought to South Australia with his parents.
 He was educated at St. Peter's College, and afterwards became one of Adelaide's leading auctioneers.
 He was a partner in the accountancy firm of Barnard & Chambers.

 S.A.J.C.

 When Barnard succeeded C. J. Coates as secretary of the South Australian Jockey Club in 1874 he found the club heavily in debt to the English, Scottish, and Australian Bank.
 W. B. Rounsevell, William Pile, Sir Richard Chaffey Baker, John Crozier, and Barnard elected to pay off the overdraft.

-In February 1874 the Hon.
-Thomas Elder offered about 160 acres of land on the Glenelg line of railway, near the Morphett Arms Hotel, as a racetrack.
+In February 1874 Thomas Elder offered about 160 acres of land on the Glenelg line of railway, near the Morphett Arms Hotel, as a racetrack.
 The task of forming a company to administer the property fell to Barnard.
-To this end, the South Australian Jockey Club Company (Limited), a non-profit Company was formed by a small group of men in March 1874 with a capital value of £1000, and Barnard was appointed its hon. secretary.
+To this end, the South Australian Jockey Club Company (Limited), a non-profit company was formed by a small group of men in March 1874 with a capital value of £1000, and Barnard was appointed its hon. secretary.

 The directors elected at the first general meeting of the Company were Sir Henry Ayers, Sir John Morphett, Thomas Elder, John Crozier, R. C. Baker, Philip Levi, Joseph Gilbert, E. W. Pitts, and H. B. Hughes, all highly influential gentlemen and racing enthusiasts.

 The Company promptly spent the money subscribed on establishing essential racing facilities on the Morphettville property.
 The course was laid out by R. C. Bagot, first secretary of the Victoria Racing Club.
 The course was partly walled in, a ladies' lawn laid, and a grand stand, judge's box, stewards' stand, telegraph office, loose boxes erected.

 The South Australian Jockey Club leased the property from the Company for one year, with a right of renewal from year to year for five years at a rental of 6 per cent. on the outlay, which seemed to the Club a very good deal.

 The sum of £1,000 was found to be inadequate and the Company decided to increase the capital to £7,000.

 The Company then sought from Sir Thomas Elder, and received, conversion of the peppercorn rental to freehold purchase of the Morphettville land so they had the ability to borrow against the value of the land.

 The first race meeting at Morphettville was held on 23 September 1875.

-Barnard and Sir R. C. Baker introduced a totalizator, which was conducted on a large sheet of cardboard in the secretary's office, the amounts invested being posted opposite the names of the horses.
+Barnard and R. C. Baker introduced a totalizator, which was conducted on a large sheet of cardboard in the secretary's office, the amounts invested being posted opposite the names of the horses.